developerdialogs/developerdialogs.github.io/_posts/2020-03-27-consistency-is-crucial.md

 As Ivar Jacobson rightfully said:

 > As a system is modified, its disorder, or entropy, tends to increase.

+In the [next article](/why-is-software-consistency-important) in this series, you can read about what makes consistency so desirable, reasons that software become inconsistent and how to remedy it.

 Reference:
 - https://en.wikipedia.org/wiki/Software_entropy